hjb15032/hjb15032.github.io/README.md

 --- we will cover for each other as needed

 Please send Harli your GitHub handle and uga email address or whichever you used for GitHub - Harli is staging the code there

+Meetings to be on Tuesdays after class as needed

+Outstanding question: when to we need to meet with the client again?